A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Introduction

-Here, we propose to apply \textit{splitting methods} for the approximation of paths of SDE \eqref{eq:semi_linear_SDE}, an approach that addresses all previously listed issues.
-The general idea of this technique is to split the SDE into explicitly solvable subequations, to derive their solutions, and to compose them in a suitable way.
-We refer to \cite{Blanes2009,Mclachlan2002} for a thorough discussion of splitting methods for ordinary differential equations (ODEs) and to \cite{Ableidinger2016,Ableidinger2017,BouRabee2017,Brehier2018,Chevallier2020,Leimkuhler2015,Milstein2003,Misawa2001,Petersen1998,Shardlow2003} for articles considering extensions to SDEs.
+Here, we propose to apply the \textit{splitting} technique, an approach that addresses all previously listed issues.
+The general idea of this method is to split the SDE of interest into exactly solvable subequations, to derive their solutions, and to compose them in a suitable way.
+We refer to \cite{Blanes2009,Mclachlan2002} for a thorough discussion of splitting methods for ordinary differential equations (ODEs) and to \cite{Ableidinger2016,Ableidinger2017,Alamo2016,BouRabee2017,Brehier2018,Chevallier2020,Leimkuhler2015,Milstein2003,Misawa2001,Petersen1998,Shardlow2003} for articles considering extensions to SDEs.
 Note that it is often possible to split the differential equation under consideration into different sets of subequations, the choice of the most useful set depending on the problem to be solved.
-For the class of SDEs with additive noise, where the drift $F$ consists of a linear and a non-linear term, i.e., $F(X(t))=AX(t)+N(X(t))$, as in Equation \eqref{eq:semi_linear_SDE}, the idea is to treat the nonlinear term $N(X(t))$ via a deterministic differential subequation and to solve the remaining linear stochastic subequation explicitly.
-When $N$ is globally Lipschitz continuous and uniformly bounded, this idea has been applied to the Jansen and Rit neural mass model in \cite{Ableidinger2017}, and for locally Lipschitz $N$ it has been applied to the Allen-Cahn equation in \cite{Brehier2018}.
-Here, we require the ODE with the non-linear term $N$ to be explicitly solvable, as it is the case for the FHN model.
-If this is not possible, a further splitting step may be necessary or a numerical method for locally Lipschitz ODEs may be applied.
-Finally, composing the derived explicit solutions via the Lie-Trotter \cite{Trotter1959} and Strang \cite{Strang1968} approach, respectively, yields two \textit{explicit} numerical methods for SDE \eqref{eq:semi_linear_SDE}.
+For the class of SDEs with additive noise, where the drift $F$ consists of a linear and a non-linear term, i.e., $F(X(t))=AX(t)+N(X(t))$, as in Equation \eqref{eq:semi_linear_SDE}, the idea is to exclude the nonlinear term $N(X(t))$ into a deterministic differential subequation and to treat the remaining linear term $AX(t)$ via a stochastic differential subequation.
+In this article, we exploit properties of the exact solutions of both subequations, as illustrated on the FHN model~\eqref{FHN}.
+When $N$ is globally Lipschitz continuous and uniformly bounded, this idea has been applied to the Jansen and Rit neural mass model in~\cite{Ableidinger2017}, and for locally Lipschitz $N$ it has been applied to the Allen-Cahn equation in \cite{Brehier2018}.